theriftlab/immanuel-python/README.md

 ## Chart Config

 The full documentation covers settings and config in detail, but much of the chart's output can be customized.
-The settings module and its Config class allow you to specify and personalize:
+The settings module and its ChartConfig class allow you to specify and personalize:

 * Locale / language
 * The house system to use